 -NRA Law Enforcement Instructor

 -25 Year Trustee of the OKC Gun Club

 -Hunter, Shooting Competitor, Enthusiast

-Mark Vaughan, current NRA board member, endowment member, lifelong hunter, competitor, collector and outdoorsman has been nominated for re-election by the NRA nomination committee.
-Mark sits on both NRA’s Law Enforcement Assistance, Education and Training, and Sport Shooting committees.
-Serving at the Oklahoma County Sheriff’s Office since 2010, he was awarded NRA’s 2014 Law Enforcement Officer of the Year and other awards of valor for his actions in stopping an extremist attack at a food facility in Oklahoma.
-Mark is passionate about firearms training and advances the shooting community as an NRA Law Enforcement Instructor, along with, hunter education and BSA.
-He has served as president and 25-year trustee of the 2,000 member Oklahoma City Gun Club, overseeing its expansion, supporting Women on Target and youth shooting programs.
-As an experienced businessman, Mark grew Vaughan Foods to a publicly-traded enterprise, sold the business in 2012, and remains active in the agriculture food and logistics industries.
+Mark Vaughan, NRA board member, Endowment Life member, President of the Oklahoma Rifle Association, competitor, outdoorsman, and advocate for the second amendment has been nominated for re-election.
+Mark serves as Vice-Chairman of NRA’s Education and Training Committee, serves on the Law Enforcement Assistance and Clubs and Associations committees.
+With the Oklahoma County Sheriff’s Office since 2010, he was awarded NRA’s 2014 Law Enforcement Officer of the Year and other awards of valor for stopping an extremist attack at a food facility in Oklahoma.
+Mark advances the shooting community as instructor for NRA Law Enforcement, NRA Shotgun, and hunter education.
+He has served as president and 25-year trustee of the 2,500 member Oklahoma City Gun Club, overseeing its expansion, supporting Women on Target and youth shooting programs.
+An experienced businessman, Mark grew Vaughan Foods to a publicly traded enterprise until 2012, remaining active in the food and logistics industries.